MitMaro/git-interactive-rebase-tool/README.md

 ## License

-Sequence Editor for Git Interactive Rebase
-Copyright (C) 2017-2020 Tim Oram and Contributors
+Copyright © 2017-2024 Tim Oram and Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by